StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/afternoon/exercise.md

 > **Explanation:**
 > - Using components helps in creating reusable and modular code.
-> - The `useState` hook is used to manage state within the component.
+> - **useState Hook:** The `useState` hook is used to manage state within the component.
+It allows you to add state to functional components.
-> - The `useEffect` hook is used to perform side effects in the component, such as fetching data.
+> - **useEffect Hook:** The `useEffect` hook is used to perform side effects in the component, such as fetching data when the component mounts.

 3. **Create Weather Page:**
    1. In the `app/weather` folder, create a new file named `page.tsx`.